vyos/vyos-documentation/docs/configuration/interfaces/wireguard.rst

 router.
 To ease deployment one can generate a "per mobile" configuration from the VyOS CLI.

-.. warning:: From a security perspective it is not recommended to let a third party create and share the private key for a secured connection.
+.. warning:: From a security perspective, it is not recommended to let a third party create and share the private key for a secured connection.
   You should create the private portion on your own and only hand out the public key.
 Please keep this in mind when using this convenience feature.

-.. opcmd:: generate wireguard client-config <name> interface <interface> server <ip|fqdn> address <client-ip>
+.. opcmd:: generate wireguard client-config <name> interface <interface> server
+   <ip|fqdn> address <client-ip>

-  Using this command you will create a new client configuration which can connect to ``interface`` on this router.
+  Using this command, you will create a new client configuration which can connect to ``interface`` on this router.
 The public key from the specified interface is automatically extracted and embedded into the configuration.